efabless/openlane2/docs/source/getting_started/newcomers/index.md

 OpenLane is a powerful and versatile infrastructure library that enables the construction of digital ASIC implementation flows based on open-source and commercial EDA tools.
-It includes a reference flow (Classic) that is built entirely using open-source EDA tools, and it allows designers to abstract the underlying tools and configure their behavior with a single configuration file.
+It includes a reference flow (Classic) that is constructed entirely using open-source EDA tools- abstracting their behavior and allowing the user to configure them using a single file.

 OpenLane also supports the ability to freely extend or modify the flow using Python scripts and utilities.